 The Global Fund to Fight AIDS, Tuberculosis and Malaria

 Over the past decade, the Global Fund to Fight AIDS, Tuberculosis and Malaria has helped save millions of lives around the world.
 The private sector has played a vital role in this private-public partnership.
-GBCHealth serves the role of Focal Point for the Private Sector Delegation (PSD), providing an entry-point for private sector collaboration with the Global Fund and overseeing, managing and coordinating the PSD.
+GBCHealth serves the role of Focal Point for the Private Sector Constituency (PSC), providing an entry-point for private sector collaboration with the Global Fund and overseeing, managing and coordinating the PSC.